dakoncewicz/machine-learning/README.md

 ### 3.2 Lab 2: Dataflow template
 #### Dataflow quick overview
-Dataflow is a managed service for executing a wide variety of data processing patterns.
-Dataflow is based on Apache Beam project.
+Dataflow is a managed service for executing a wide variety of data processing patterns, built up on the Apache Beam project.

-The Apache Beam is an open source programming model that enables you to develop both batch and streaming pipelines.
-You create your pipelines with an Apache Beam program and then run them on the Dataflow service.
 The Apache Beam documentation (ref: https://beam.apache.org/documentation/ ) provides in-depth conceptual information and reference material for the Apache Beam programming model, SDKs, and other runners.

-Dataflow cloud service key features:
-- Enables batch and streaming processing data pipeline,
-- Simplify operations and management - allows teams to focus on programming (Python, Java and Go) instead of managing server clusters
-  - Dataflow's serverless approach removes operational overhead from data engineering workloads,
-- Automated resource management and dynamic work rebalancing
-- Flexible resource scheduling pricing for batch processing

 This Lab provides a few steps to implement and run simple dataflow job transforming input file and counting how many times aeach word occours in text input files.
 Lab demonstrates how to use in Google Console predfined Dataflow templates.
 Next Lab will explain how to write simple dataflow job using Python.